A Guide to Sun Protection & Anti-Aging: Cruelty-Free Sunscreens for Oily Skin

 UV rays target collagen and elastin, the proteins that keep skin firm.
 This breakdown causes wrinkles, sagging, and loss of skin elasticity over time.
 UV radiation also damages DNA in skin cells, leading to dark spots, uneven texture, and increased risk of skin cancer.

-For oily skin types, enlarged pores and sagging become more complicated to manage.
+For oily skin types, managing enlarged pores and sagging becomes more complicated.

 Did you know that 90% of visible aging is caused by sun exposure?
 (Source: Skin Cancer Foundation).